wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Browsermob*
 a proxy server used by AET to collect some kinds of data from tested pages.

+*Chrome*
+a browser the AET tool makes use of, tested version is 64.0.3282.140.

+*ChromeDriver*
+a browser driver the AET tool uses to connect with *Chrome*, tested version is ChromeDriver 2.35.

 *Cleaner*
 a module responsible for removing old and unused artifacts from the database.